nicolaDeCristofaro/punk-gpu-lab/README.md

 cd private-and-secure-ai-ready-development-workspace
 ```

-### 2. Decide How to Manage Terraform State
+### 2. Decide How to Manage Terraform State backend

 By default, Terraform stores its state locally.
 This is fine for quick tests or development purposes, but it's **not recommended for team environments or production** use.
+For a deep dive on the different options to handle terraform state backends read [Hashicorp docs](https://developer.hashicorp.com/terraform/language/state/backends).
+Below are described the local defualt and the remote state on AWS used in this project.

 #### Option 1: Local State (default)